-1. INTRODUCTION
+1 INTRODUCTION

-The electrostatic actuation principle is the most common way1 to generate actuation forces in micro-electromechanical systems (MEMS).
-The fact that the required electrodes can be manufactured within well established production processes led to its successful application in many mass products like accelerometers, gyroscopes, optical mirrors and many more.
+The electrostatic actuation principle is the most common way (Bell et al, 2005) to generate actuation forces in micro-electro-mechanical systems (MEMS).
+The fact that the required electrodes can be manufactured within

+Florian Mair Automation and Control Institute, Complex Dynamical Systems Group, Vienna University of Technology, Gußhausstr.
+27-29, 1040 Vienna, Austria Tel.: +43-1-58801-37622 Fax: +43-1-58801-37699 E-mail: mair@acin.tuwien.ac.at well established production processes led to its successful application in many mass products like accelerometers, gyroscopes, optical mirrors and many more.
 A negative aspect, though, that is inherent to all voltage controlled electrostatic actuators is that the generated force is proportional to the square of the applied voltage.
 However, complex arithmetic calculations are not feasible in MEMS applications as the demands on high sampling rates and low latency, combined with the pricing pressure of high volume production require an efficient hardware implementation of the control loops.
 Therefore, in most state-of-the-art applications linear control concepts are utilized and the intrinsic limitations in either the range of operation or the lack of performance are accepted.
-For advanced nonlinear control concepts2 of capacitive gyroscopes, which result in a noticeable increase of the closed-loop performance, a nonlinear input transformation is indispensable.
+For advanced nonlinear control concepts (Egretzberger, 2010) of capacitive gyroscopes, which result in a noticeable increase of the closed-loop performance, a nonlinear input transformation is indispensable.

-In this contribution, an electrostatic actuator linearization will be introduced, which is based on an existing efficient iterative square root algorithm for unsigned integer numbers.3 The advantage of the presented algorithm is that it is solely based on add and shift operations.
+In this contribution, an electrostatic actuator linearization will be introduced, which is based on an existing efficient iterative square root algorithm for unsigned integer numbers (Li and Chu, 1996).
+The advantage of the presented algorithm is that it is solely based on add and shift operations.
 In comparison to other well established calculation procedures, this iterative algorithm leads to a significant reduction of the required hardware resources, especially as no multipliers are utilized, while just needing n/2 iterations for an n bit wide input signal.
-Furthermore, an implementation of the algorithm in the Verilog hardware description language will be given and the corresponding hardware consumption will be instantiated for a Xilinx Virtex 5 Field Programmable Gate Array (FPGA).
+Furthermore, an implementation of the algorithm in the Verilog hardware description language as well as the implementation of an improved version of the algorithm will be given and the corresponding hardware consumption of both versions of the algorithm will be instantiated for a Xilinx Virtex 5 Field Programmable Gate Array (FPGA).
 As a practical example, the nonlinear input transformation will be utilized for the design of the primary mode controller of a capacitive MEMS gyroscope and measurement results will validate the feasibility of the presented control concept and its hardware implementation.

 The paper is organized as follows.
 Sec.
 2 discusses the working principle of a capacitive gyroscope.
 In Sec.
 3 the derivation of the equations of motion are outlined and the nonlinear input transformation is described.
 The subsequent Sec.
-4 gives a short survey on common approaches to calculate the square root operator and presents the implementation of an existing efficient iterative algorithm.
+4 gives a short survey on common approaches to calculate the square root operator and presents the implementation of an existing efficient iterative algorithm as well as the implementation of an improved version of the algorithm.
 The corresponding measurement results are illustrated in Sec.
 5 and finally, the contribution is concluded with a short summary.

-2. A CAPACITIVE GYROSCOPE
+2 A CAPACITIVE GYROSCOPE